wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 online, and one of my favorite is a series by [Fernando Bevilacqua]( https://gamedevelopment.tutsplus.com/tutorials/understanding-steering-behaviors-movement-manager--gamedev-4278).

+So what are "flock systems"?
+They are an extension to basic steering forces.
 Steering forces give you the power to easily simulate individual agents.
 You can extend steering forces to simulate a flock of birds (hence the names “flock” or “boid” systems), thanks to the work of [Craig Reynolds](http://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/)